-If you have already experienced driving your car through muck, mud or dirty snow, you know that your car will be virtually unrecognizable after the ride.
-Most of the undercarriage will be coated in heavy, thick goo, while the car’s body will be streaked with sticky, brackish slush.
-In this particular state, your car will need something more than a bucket of soapy water to get clean.
+If you have driven your car through muck, mud or dirty snow, you know that your car will be virtually unrecognizable after the ride.
+Heavy, thick goo will stick to the undercarriage.
+Also, sticky and brackish slush will streak the body of the car.
+In this particular state, you will need something more than a bucket of soapy water to clean it.
 For these instances, it is best for you to turn to the newer and more effective automotive care technologies like car steam cleaning.
-In the olden days of the automated coin-operated car wash, huge pressure washers were used to blast away the dirt and dust from every inch of your vehicle, before it is soaped, wiped down, and waxed to a fine finish.
+In the olden days of the automated coin-operated car wash, huge pressure washers were used to blast away the dirt and dust from every inch of your vehicle.
+This happened even before you soap it, wipe it down, and wax to a fine finish.

 But environmentalists and professional car care experts alike have long since realized that this cleaning method is about as effective as it is resource-intensive.
-For, too much water and cleaning products are wasted for every wash cycle, and the number of vehicles that are cleaned does not compensate for the cost.
+People waste far too much water and cleaning products for every wash cycle.
+Moreover, the number of vehicles that are cleaned does not compensate for the cost.
 So, they developed the “clean” wash technologies like car steam cleaning.
-The technology is still picking up, but every day more and more car owners are wising up to the negative environmental impact of sticking to the old-fashioned car cleaning methods.
+The technology is still picking up.
+However, every day more and more car owners are wising up to the negative environmental impact of the old-fashioned car cleaning methods.

 A Short History of Car Washing

 It was only in the 1970s that car owners started turning to professional detailers for their car care needs.
 Prior to that, every car owner bathed, soaped, and polished his vehicle all by himself, setting aside a weekend morning or afternoon to do the job right.